Albert Riera (footballer, born 1983): Wellington Phoenix

 Riera was signed by Wellington Phoenix of the A-League on 7 October 2013, after they had played a pre-season friendly against Auckland City.
 He debuted for Wellington Phoenix in the opening match of the 2013–14 season against Brisbane Roar, coming on as a substitute in the 55th minute.

 Halfway through the season, he signed a year-long extension to his contract with Wellington Phoenix.
 Riera was named the Phoenix's player of the year for the 2013–14 season.

 Riera announced his retirement from the Phoenix on 21 May 2016.

 Return to Auckland City

 Riera's retirement was short lived, as he signed for his former club Auckland City for the 2016–17 New Zealand Football Championship season.

 Coaching career

 He left Auckland City at the end of the 2020–21 season to take up a role as assistant manager of West Coast Rangers, newly formed to compete in the Northern League, along with former Auckland City teammate Ángel Berlanga.
 On 4 May 2021, after a poor start to the 2021 Northern League season, manager Chris Acott stepped down and was replaced by Riera; however, West Coast Rangers could not avoid relegation to NRFL Division 1.

 On 1 December 2021, it was announced that Riera would return to Auckland City as their new manager for the 2022 Northern League season.
+On 21 January 2025, Riera stepped down as Auckland City manager.

+On 1 June 2025, it was announced Riera would be taking over as Vanuatu side Galaxy as manager.